 2. How long are your personal data kept?

-CZ stores your personal data only for as long as it needs to for the purpose for which CZ originally received the personal data.
-In most cases this means 7 years (starting from 1 January of the year following the year to which the data relate), but there are a few exceptions.
-The exceptions are:
+CZ stores your personal data only for as long as is considered necessary for the purpose for which CZ originally received the personal data.
+In most cases, this means we must retain your data for 7 years (starting from 1 January of the year following the year to which the data relate), but there are a few exceptions.